PrincessBari/mta_all_nyc_buses/README.md

 Route shapes: GTFS (General Transit Feed Specification) data was downloaded from the MTA, which includes a shapes.txt file for each borough and a separate one for express buses.
 These coordinate sequences were converted to GeoJSON format and hosted on GitHub as a source layer in Mapbox, allowing route paths to be drawn instantly when a user interacts with a bus or selects a route from the dropdown.

+Bus stops: Stop location data was extracted from the MTA's GTFS stops.txt and stop_times.txt files across all six borough folders and converted to GeoJSON.
+Each stop is linked to its route by chaining stop_times.txt (which maps trip IDs to stop IDs) with trips.txt (which maps trip IDs to route IDs).
+When a user hovers a bus or selects a route, the stop circles appear along the route path alongside the route line.

 # Technologies Used
 - JavaScript / HTML / CSS